EstherYN91/Student-Projects/StudentProjectsDiary.md

 # My Student Projects
 This repository contains all the coding projects I worked on studying computing languages from different sources.

 UPDATE: Due to academic policy of CS50x, I have decided not to openly share my code for CS50x assignments so as not to leak my solutions to any current students of CS50x.
-Instead, I will share my experience and what I learned working through each assignment.
+Instead, I will share my thought and problem solving process and what I learned working through each assignment.

 ## General Lessons Learned: